Trees on public land

 The council is responsible for tree maintenance in:

 - Streets, parks, open spaces and cemeteries in Wellingborough and Finedon.

 - Council owned industrial units in Wellingborough.

-General tree enquiries can be reported to us through our online reporting form or by contacting Wellingborough Norse.
+General tree enquiries can be reported to Wellingborough Norse by using the online reporting form

-Trees on former Council Housing land, which includes land around sheltered accommodation and flats, are administered by the social landlord Wellingborough Homes.
-For enquiries regarding these trees, please contact Wellingborough Homes.
+Trees on former Council Housing land (including land around sheltered accommodation) are administered by the social landlord.
+Please contact Wellingborough Homes.

 If a tree is overhanging or obstructing the highway, or is dangerous and is in falling distance of the highway, please report it to Street Doctor.

 Wellingborough Norse provide a range of tree services including pruning, felling, stump grinding, and consultancy such as inspections and reports.
 For more information and a quote, please contact Wellingborough Norse.